jjabakker/GlycoPaint-History/doc/Paint_Pipeline_Documentation.md

 </figure>

 For the set of recordings in the experiment, the system generates one 'All Tracks' and one 'All Recordings' file with attributes such as Nr Spots, Nr Tracks, Run Time and a Time Stamp.
 The 'All Tracks' file contains, for every track, the average x and y position, and the number of spots and track duration.
 In addition, the diffusion coefficient (a measure of the displacement from the origin) has been calculated.
-An example is shown below.
+An example of aan All Tracks file is shown below.

 <figure style="text-align: center;">
   <img src="Images/experiments_info_after_generate_squares.png"  width="800">
 </figure>

-The Project directory contents just after TrackMate has been run for the 241116 experiment is shown below.
+The Project directory contents just after TrackMate has been run for both the 240104 and 241116 experiment is shown below.

 <figure style="text-align: center;">
   <img src="Images/demo_project_after_trackmate.png"  width="350">